Bülent Ersoy: Early career and rise

-Stage prohibition and restriction period
+Gender reassignment and stage prohibition

 "Today I am very happy ...
 Nobody can make me angry.
 They're in the court right now.
 I tolerated 8 years of suffering.
 I'm very happy that justice is served.
 I won't get involved in the case.
 Now they are getting tried too.
 Not because after years their names are being mentioned, and not because they are there [in the court] later, but the fact that their names were mentioned under these conditions and circumstances turned my eight years of torment and anguish into happiness.
 I'm so happy, nobody can ruin my mood..."